ednavho/cse15l-lab-reports/lab-report-2-week-4.md

 # Edna's Lab Report 2 Week 4

-In week 3, we got practice with debugging and differentiating between bugs and symptoms.
+In week 3, we practiced debugging and differentiating between bugs and symptoms.

 **Code Change #1**

 I added break statements for when any one of the open bracket, closed bracket, open parenthesis, or closed parenthesis wasn't found in the string file.
-If all four elements are not present, the link format is not correct or there is not link present.
+If all four elements are not present, the link format is not correct or there is no link present.

 ![allfourelements](allfourelems.png)